-As of December 31, 2021, the Group has recognized an equity contribution for PYG 50,922 million resulting from the difference between the fair value of the consideration transferred and the fair value of the net assets of Mobile Cash Paraguay SA. that took place in May 2020 (see note A.1.2).
+As of December 31, 2022, the Group has recognized an equity contribution for PYG 50,922 million resulting from the difference between the fair value of the consideration transferred and the fair value of the net assets of Mobile Cash Paraguay S.A.. that took place in May 2020, and the remaining amount of PYG 30,200 million corresponds to share based compensation.